brentforest/antibiotic_footprints/README.md

 # antibiotic-footprints
-Model inputs, model outputs, and Python code for "Curbing diet-related antibiotic footprints may offer co-benefits for the climate crisis."
+Model inputs, model outputs, data summary tables, and Python code for "Curbing diet-related antibiotic footprints may offer co-benefits for the climate crisis."
 Runs on Python v3.11.

 To run the model, run the "pipeline" script.
 The "run_parameters" file can be used to turn individual scripts on or off.